 The NUMi was developed using Item Response Theory (IRT).
 An item bank (n=110) was developed based upon a theoretical model of health numeracy.
 The test was formed to reflect a range on content and difficulty and to reach high levels of discrimination.
 The 20-item written NUMi was validated against existing measures of health literacy, numeracy, and cognitive ability as described in the validation paper (Med Decis Making 2012;32:851-865).
+An 8-item short form of the written NUMi has also been developed and validated and is available on the main menu of this website.

 Reference: Okamoto M, et al. Translation and Application of the Numeracy Understanding in Medicine Instrument in Japan.
 Presented at the Society for Medical Decision Making Annual Meeting; Baltimore, MD; October 2013.